 Provides the rationale, procedural methods for, and applications of assessment in recreational therapy.
 Students examine and use standardized instruments and develop a functional assessment based on the use of activity/task analysis.
 They learn methods of clinical assessment, establishing client rapport, and interpretation and documentation of assessment results.
 Prerequisite: REC 212.
-Offered spring of even-numbered years.
+Offered each fall.